j4ix/pyscdl/README.md

-then change the values in `catalogupdater.py` and run it, it shall give you all your soundcloud likes with its metadata sorted verr nicely 👌 obviously it won't be perfect but that's because the people creating the tracks aren't you'll have to go back in with itunes and fix some of them but it gets very close it's a very successful and handy script and i've done a lot of testing on it recently
+then change the values in `catalogupdater.py` and run it, it shall give you all your soundcloud likes with its metadata sorted verr nicely 👌 obviously it won't be perfect but that's because the people creating the tracks aren't you'll have to go back in with itunes and fix some of the metadata manually but it gets very close to perfect, it's a very successful and handy script and i've done a lot of testing on it recently